Manufacturing yesterday, today and tomorrow

-Cobots are lighter, cheaper, and consume less power than traditional industrial robots, but what sets them apart is their safety and ease-of-use.
+Cobots are lighter, cheaper and consume less power than traditional industrial robots, but what sets them apart is their safety and ease-of-use.
 They work side by side with humans and are designed to enable non-expert users to train them in just a few minutes.

 Many cobots are also outfitted with advanced sensor systems that enable off-the-shelf functionality.
-Camera-integrated cobots can recognize and track objects, and the force-sensing that drives the robots’ soft touch can also be applied to part fitting and assembly.
+Camera-integrated cobots can recognise and track objects, and the force-sensing that drives the robots’ soft touch can also be applied to part fitting and assembly.
 Advances in adaptive gripper technologies also enable cobots to grasp a wide variety of different objects gently yet firmly.
 Most collaborative robot installations see a return on investments within one year, and are also easily repurposed to other jobs as priorities change.

 Lean Manufacturing is nothing new, but how we apply it at Axon is.
 Lean focuses on eliminating waste and improving workflow, and waste is defined as anything that doesn’t add value to the customer.
 Companies that focus on Lean reduce costs, increase productivity and have higher customer satisfaction.
 At Axon, we’re obsessed with our customers and we hate waste!
-We focus on reducing 8 forms of waste to constantly improve the customer experience.
+We focus on reducing eight forms of waste to constantly improve the customer experience.

 An Engaged & Empowered Workforce